addrummond/live_server_actions/README.md

 ### Serialization

-Arguments to server actions are serialized before being sent to the server or returned to the client.
+Values are serialized before being passed to server actions or returned to the client.
 At present, the following values are serializable:

 * **JavaScript**
   * Numbers